 DATA AND I.T.
-INTEGRATION: Synergistic From Afar, Sausage-Making Up Close brings a data-driven approach alongside an emphasis on community-wide metrics.
+INTEGRATION: Synergistic From Afar, Sausage-Making Up Close

+Mergers may involve combinations of organizations with different knowledge emphases.
+Legacy Aspen brings a data-driven approach alongside an emphasis on community-wide metrics.
 BGCC, on the other hand, brings a deep knowledge of client (youth) perspectives, stories, journeys and aspirations.
-Although directional as well as new learning (potentially including new software, data integration/ management/ storage techniques, evaluation techniques, community engagement techniques, etc.).
+Although the truth is more nuanced than this quasi-fictionalized dichotomy, in a sense it's a coming together of "big data" with "thick data", which is an enviable match, but which will also require learning on both sides: Bi-directional as well as new learning (potentially including new software, data integration/ management/ storage techniques, evaluation techniques, community engagement techniques, etc.).

-Organizations can sometimes achieve greater synergy or economies of scale merely by adopting and integrating the more optimal software of the two organizations (say, for donor management, client this had become the very opposite of exciting.
+Organizations can sometimes achieve greater synergy or economies of scale merely by adopting and integrating the more optimal software of the two organizations (say, for donor management, client management, or accounting).78 In the Spring round of conversations, many on both sides of the Trellis merger noted how excited they were by the potential benefits of merging information technology (IT) and data management of the two organizations.
+However, the Fall round of conversations revealed that this had become the very opposite of exciting.
 Systems are difficult to integrate and new applications may be a necessary part of the mix.
 As IT is usually challenging to fundraise for, it is important to build this into one-time merger costs.79